Zermatt Switzerland - Vacation Guide

-Despite the village’s status of being a world-class resort, it has never lost it’s feeling of authenticity.
-Many well-preserved chalets line the streets, providing visitors with the true charm of a typical Swiss mountain village.
+Despite the village’s status of being a world-class resort, it has never lost its feeling of authenticity.
+Explore the well-preserved chalets that line the streets with a Zermatt, Switzerland vacation guide in-hand to enjoy the true charm of a typical Swiss mountain village.
 Enjoy plenty of shopping and fine dining in what remain to be old half-timbered houses.
 The ability to ski year round transforms Zermatt into a true skier’s paradise.
 Whether visitors decide to ski or not, they are invited to visit mountain top chalet restaurants with gondolas and cable cars.
 These ideal après-ski restaurant locations make for an unforgettable meal with spectacular panoramic views.

 The Matterhorn’s glacier paradise is Europe’s highest lying ski region, making skiing possible year round.
-In addition to skiing, the hiking trails stretch well over 400 km/250 mi with various levels of difficulty.
+This Zermatt, Switzerland vacation guide delves into the numerous activities this Swiss city has to offer in addition to skiing--such as the hiking trails that stretch well over 400 km/250 mi with various levels of difficulty.
 The varying terrain paths either lead hikers through a simple exploration of Matter Valley or to surrounding peaks including the Matterhorn and Mt.
 Gornergrat.

 A cogwheel railway operates between Zermatt and the classic Mt.
 Gornergrat at 3883 m/12,700 ft in elevation for best views of the Matterhorn.
 Embark on this once in a lifetime opportunity to witness summits of Swiss, Italian, and French Alps all in one panoramic view.

-Zermatt’s provides the ultimate nature experience with many opportunities to explore its surroundings.
+Zermatt provides the ultimate nature experience with many opportunities to explore its surroundings.
 The village’s electric transportation system makes the exploring of mountains, glaciers, forests, lakes and wildlife easy for any traveler.
 The skiing mountains offer ideal snow conditions due to their southern location, which creates wind-protected areas during most of the year.
+The Zermatt, Switzerland vacation guide is here to help you explore the area and make the most of your trip.

 The Gornergrat mountain railway departs every 24 minutes from Zermatt, bringing visitors up to a viewing platform at 3,089 m/10,134 ft.
 Despite the platforms year round access, the summer months allow visitors to enjoy an open-air cogwheel ride.
 At the summit, enjoy the view of Monte Rosa, the Matterhorn, and glacial Lake Riffel.
 Various hikes are possible including hiking all the way down to Zermatt.
 A self-service restaurant offers visitors to enjoy their lunch aside a spectacular panoramic view.